joeb-brfc/quiz/README.md

 The site is built for curious minds and trivia lovers of all ages.
 It provides value by:

 - Offering a fun and accessible brain-training experience
-- Presenting multiple choice questions across a range of categories
+- Presenting multiple choice questions across a wide range of topics
-- Using JavaScript to track and display the user's score
-- Giving immediate feedback on whether the answer is right or wrong
+- Giving immediate feedback on whether the selected answer is correct or incorrect
+- Automatically progressing to the next question without extra clicks
+- Tracking and displaying the user's score throughout the quiz
+- Showing which question the user is currently on
+- Delivering a final score summary and end-of-quiz feedback
-- Promoting a responsive and accessible experience across all devices
+- Being fully responsive and accessible across all devices

----
+- (Coming soon) Including a progress bar to visually track completion

 ## 🌐 Deployment Instructions